 So, there you have it.
 10 don’ts that will hopefully help to make your break up a lil’ easier.

-No matter how hard it seems, you will get through it and remember that if you need to talk, join the DTL community where you can get advice from a DTL digital mentor or talk it out with others – we want to hear from you!
+No matter how hard it seems, you will get through it and remember that if you need to talk, join the Ditch the Label community where you can get advice from a Ditch the Label digital mentor or talk it out with others – we want to hear from you!